-There will be 43 countries that will take part in the Eurovision Song Contest 2018.
-Not all of these countries have selected their entry for the contest in Lisbon.
+There are 43 countries taking part in the Eurovision Song Contest 2018 in Lisbon.
 Check out the list of participants for Eurovision 2018!

 Full list of participants for the Eurovision Song Contest 2018

 Below you can see all the 43 chosen artists for Eurovision 2018.
 You can listen to the sonngs by clicking on the songtitle.
 The clip will open in a new screen of your browser.
 When you click on the name of each artist, we will guide you to the country page of that nation for 2018, including a review of each chosen act.

 Semi final 1, Tuesday 8th of May 2018

 |Lost And Found

 Semi final 2, Thursday 10th of May 2018

 |I Won’t Break